orsissimo/node-naka3.sh/README.md

 pip packages

 Pydantic is a Python library for data validation and parsing using type hints.
 We're using it for:
-  1. Type-safe data models - All your classes like Account, TransferInfo, DeploymentInfo inherit from BaseModel
+  1. Type-safe data models - All classes like Account, TransferInfo, DeploymentInfo inherit from BaseModel
   2. Automatic validation - Ensures data types are correct when creating objects
   3. IDE autocompletion - Provides full IntelliSense support
   4. JSON serialization/deserialization - Easy conversion to/from JSON